nyu-python-programming/course-material/loops-while.md

 # While loops

 Unlike [for loops](For_loops), which are used mostly to repeat a block of code a finite number of times, while loops are most often used to execute a block of code an indefinite number of times.
-Each repetition is called an iteration.
+Each repetition is called an **iteration**.

 ## Iterating through a series of numbers